mohayonao/mml-emitter/README.md

 ## License

-Wamml is available under the The MIT License.
+MMLEmitter is available under the The MIT License.